Godm0de0n/emergency-assistance-app/README.md

 - `/server`: Backend Express server
 - `/shared`: Shared type definitions and schemas

+## Deployment

+This project is configured for deployment on Vercel:

+1. Connect your GitHub repository to Vercel
+2. Vercel will automatically detect the project configuration
+3. No additional build settings are required as the project includes a `vercel.json` file
+4. The application will be built and deployed automatically

 ## License

 This project is open source and available under the MIT License.